 Speaking of headphone monitoring, engineers and vocalists both screw this up.
 If the recording engineer doesn’t set the singer up with headphone monitoring, then the singer will remove one side of the headphones so they can hear their own voice.
 If the recording engineer gives the singer open-back headphones, then the result is the same.

-So make sure you're feeding their voice back into their ears and having them use the best closed-back headphones you have so there's no bleed!
+So make sure you’re feeding their voice back into their ears and having them use the best studio headphones you have so there’s no bleed (go with closed-back headphones)!

 Now, it’s likely that there will be changes between the way the singer performs during the set-up and when you start recording.
 Double check everything during the first couple of takes while they are getting comfortable.
 You’ll be real close after the initial set-up so it’s just a matter of tiny tweaks from there.